 The Bright Golden Haze artist on inspiring awe in digital environments

-For as long as humans have contemplated their place in the universe, the night sky has represented boundless possibility.
-This timeless source of inspiration and wonder underpins Leo Villareal's Star Ceiling 2, the showstopping installation in Oklahoma Contemporary's delayed Bright Golden Haze.
+There's something about a clear night sky that inspires a sense of awe.
+This timeless canvas underpins Leo Villareal's Star Ceiling 2, the showstopping installation in Oklahoma Contemporary's delayed Bright Golden Haze.

 Villareal's work strips systems down to their essences.
 The internationally acclaimed artist says he's driven by a desire to better understand the underlying structures and rules that govern natural phenomena.
 His works using those ideas -- built on basic units of pixels or binary code -- move, change, interact and ultimately grow into complex organisms.